Turkish PM, cleric in war of words over graft scandal

 Gulen, who lives in Pennsylvania, lashed out against the government on Friday by praying that “God bring fire to their houses”.
 Erdogan shot back on Sunday with remarks that, while not naming Gulen directly, accused unnamed outsiders of “setting wicked and dark traps in our country, using their local pawns to disrupt Turkey’s unity and integrity.”

-“We will go into (their) lairs and ... expose those organisations within the state,” Erdogan said.
+“We will go into (their) lairs and ... expose those organizations within the state,” Erdogan said.

 On Monday Gulen made clear he saw the prime minister’s remarks as an attack on his movement.